rkbrian/shell_v2/README.md

 ## Description

 This is a simple shell created for a Holberton School Project.
 It was built to mimic some of the basic functionality of the original Unix shell, to handle file redirections, command separator and logical operators.
+Compile using: gcc -Wall -Werror -Wextra -pedantic *.c -o hsh

 ## File Organization